bshapka/life/README.md

 the venv using the command `deactivate`.
 If you want to run the game again after deactivating the venv, first reactivate the venv using the command above.

-## About Conway's Game of Life
+## About Life
-Conway's Game of Life (or Life for short) is a cellular automation created by the English mathematician John Conway.
+Life is a cellular automation created by the English mathematician John Conway.
 As a cellular automation, Life has the following elements:
 * A two-dimensional grid of cells, where each cell in the grid has an attribute called a state
 * A set of states that a cell can be in
 * A transition function that maps a cell's state and the states of its neighbours to a new state